NGK46nanase/JAVA8/springMicroserviceInAction/ch2/readme.md

 DevOp engineer: how the services are deployed and managed throughout no only production, but also all the nonproduction environments.
 __consistency__ __repeatability__

+# Guideline for identify and decomposing a business problem into microservice candidate:

+ 1 Describe the business problem, and listen to the nounss you're using to describe the problem

+ 2 Pay attention to the verbs

+ 3 Look for data cohesion : microservices should completely own their data